nushell/nushell.github.io/book/line_editor.md

 ### Customizing your prompt

 Reedline prompt is also highly customizable.
-In order to construct you perfect prompt, you could define the next environmental variables in your config file:
+In order to construct your perfect prompt, you could define the next environmental variables in your config file:

 ```bash